County Advocacy Hub

 To read the full NCACC 2024-25 House and Senate Budgets report, click here.

 Every two years, in the months preceding the long session of the North Carolina General Assembly, NCACC begins a grassroots process to develop our Association’s legislative goals, which guide our advocacy efforts at the state and federal levels of government.
 The process is designed to maximize participation by counties, build consensus among counties, and achieve a unified message on county priorities.
-View the 2023-2024 Legislative Goals.
+View the 2025-2026 NCACC Legislative Goals Package.

 The importance of participating in the legislative goals process cannot be overstated.
 When policymakers hear the same message from all 100 counties throughout our diverse state, the voice of each individual county becomes amplified.
 Counties are stronger together and our common purpose is enshrined in NCACC history and our vision statement, which states: “Empowering 100 counties to work together for the betterment of one state.”